AdaCore/spark2014/docs/ug/usage.rst

 ..   prove       Prove subprogram contracts and absence of run-time errors

+In modes ``detect`` and ``force``, GNATprove does not read the ALI files to compute an accurate set of global variables read and written in each subprogram.
+Hence, its detection of subprograms in Alfa may be slightly more optimistic than the reality.
+When generating VCs, on the contrary, the detection is accurate.

 Although reporting is only triggered in mode ``check``, all combinations of options are allowed.